johnkerl/miller/docs/src/reference-dsl-builtin-functions.md

 ### unflatten
 <pre class="pre-non-highlight-non-pair">
 unflatten  (class=collections #args=2) Reverses flatten.
 Useful for nested JSON-like structures for non-JSON file formats like CSV.
+The first argument is a map, and the second argument is the flatten separator.
 See also arrayify.
+See "Flatten/unflatten: converting between JSON and tabular formats" at https://miller.readthedocs.io for more information.
 Example:
 unflatten({"a.b.c" : 4}, ".") is {"a": "b": { "c": 4 }}.
 </pre>